Crossbeams bounded mpmc is genius (and heres why)

 1 0 00

-Now we try and write to slot 0, this works (signet matches) and gives us:
+Now we try and push another element, causing a write to slot 0.
+This is fine, and gives us:

 ]